kubernetes-sigs/kwok/docs/examples/kwok-manage-nodes-and-pods.md

 EOF
 ```

+After the Node is created, Kwok will maintain its heartbeat and keep it in the `ready` state.

 ``` console
 $ kubectl get node -o wide
 NAME          STATUS   ROLES   AGE   VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE    KERNEL-VERSION   CONTAINER-RUNTIME